 Another good indicator of growing debt is a big turnover of developers or vendors working on code.
 Imagine a book written by multiple authors.
 Everyone has a different standard and style.
 And they usually disagree with each other.

 The great source of feedback and the indicator that helps you set your priorities are the users.
 You know almost instantly what should be fixed next as you receive multiple complaints.
 Developers are often away from market reality.

 Last, but not least, there is Velocity Chart, used in the scrum framework (the one used here, at bPol).
 It shows the value delivered in each sprint and therefore helps predict the amount of work the team can get done in future sprints.
 It also tells you how much effort the developers are putting into actually developing the product, and how much into dealing with the debt.
 For example – let’s say we know there are 10 new features to build in the backlog.
 But there are also 10 bugs waiting to be fixed.
 The speed of development will obviously decrease.

 Ok, but how to avoid it?

 While the debt that has been already taken out has to be paid, you can be smarter next time and avoid falling into it again.
 How?
 There are various strategies you can implement.
-We’ve listed top 14 of them.
-Feel free to use them at your benefit.
+We’ve listed the top 14 of them.
+Feel free to use them to your benefit.

 Wondering whether you are faced with technical debt?
 Let's jump on a call and discuss!